arakilian0/gulpify-cli/CONTRIBUTING.md

 # Contributing
 **First of all I just want to thank you for taking the time to contribute to this project.
-Here will live the contribution guidelines.
+Here lives the contribution guidelines.
 Let's build open source software together!**

 ## View current Issues
 Before working on new features, or creating issues for feature enhancements, there is some code that needs optimization.
 Checkout the current [issues](https://google.com) and try to come up with effecient solutions.